AndrewQuijano/Reap/README.md

 **If you do NOT see the hacker icon, you likely would see an accompanying pop-up showing an error with your input files!**

 **If you are NOT running from the IDE** the working directory by default is `C:\Program Files\MagicDraw\plugins`.
-It is highly encouraged you to clone REAP and have the REAP plugin change working directory to where you cloned REAP.
+It is highly encouraged you to clone REAP and have the REAP plugin change the working directory to where you cloned REAP.
 This will allow you to provide your own `config.json` and `blocks.json`, and a non-admin place to store the outputs.

 ### Configuration Files